 So, she decided that she and I could have a sister’s sleepover and spend the night at a fancy hotel.
 The closest one she could find was about 25 miles away.
 It was in a small town called Franklin that grew by leaps and bounds after one of the largest and most popular malls around was built there.

 During the war, the house had been taken as headquarters for the Union Army, which made it the target of an attack during the Battle of Franklin.
 The Carter family with seven children and a neighboring family survived in the basement of the Carter’s home while bullets flew.
 Over a thousand bullet holes remain in the sides of the house and buildings.
 One of the Carter sons was wounded in the battle and brought home to die.
-A bedroom still has a blood stain where someone was wounded.
+A bedroom still has a blood stain.

 A few pieces of the Carter’s furniture were in the home now, but it was largely furnished with period antiques that were typical of the time.
 The item that I like most was a sampler embroidered by Mrs. Carter.